EnyuPan/TLC-Schedule-Optimization/README.md

 - Implementing and solving the integer program according to the formulation, using the demand data from the first part.
 The Python script (`main.py`), made by Enyu, implements this integer program and solves it using the `cvxpy` library.
 This is the part this documentation focuses on.

-The program takes a long time to run (~30 minutes) if campus is considered; when last tested, it takes around ~17 minutes if campus is not considered.
+The program takes a long time to run (30 minutes or more) if campus is considered; when last tested, it takes up to 17 minutes if campus is not considered.

 ## Requirements

-To run the Python script, you need Python installed, as well as the following libraries:
+To run the Python script (`main.py`), you need Python installed, as well as the following libraries:
 * numpy
 * pandas
 * cvxpy
     * The cvxpy library formulates the integer program and delegates the job of solving it to a specific solver.
 The GLPK_MI solver, for handling mixed-integer programs, is used in the Python script by default and should be installed automatically upon installing the cvxpy library.
 Other solvers can also be used, but they might require separate installation or licensing.
 See https://www.cvxpy.org/tutorial/solvers/index.html for a list of solvers supported by the cvxpy library and https://www.cvxpy.org/install/ for how to install them.

+Numpy and pandas are not heavily used; pandas is only used for parsing the csv files as dataframes, which are then turned into numpy arrays for easier operations.
+The csv module is used for exporting the data in the end.
+The cvxpy library handles the main work of solving the integer program.

 You can install these libraries using pip on the terminal:
 ```